dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 kernel_scancodes translated_scancode = scancode_mapping[keyboard_scancode];
 ```

-There are a few edge cases here, one of them being what if a keyboard scancode dosnt have a kernel scancode to map to?
+There are a few edge cases here, one of them being: what if a keyboard scancode doesnt have a kernel scancode to map to?
 We've used the value zero to mean 'no translation' and any key events with 0 as the scancode should be ignored.
 We could also filter them out when an application tries to get any pending key events.

 We also don't check if the keyboard scancode is within the lookup table, which it may not be.
 This is something to consider.

 So now we have our internal representation of a scancode, and the `code` field in the `key_event` structure outlined above can use it.
-In the paragraph _Store Key Press History_ we have seen how the the interrupt handler should save the key event in the circular buffer.
+In the paragraph _Store Key Press History_ we have seen how the interrupt handler should save the key event in the circular buffer.
 However that was before we had any translation.
 Using what we saw above we'll change the following line to now use the lookup table instead of storing the scancode directly:

 ```c
     keyboard_buffer[buf_position].code = scancode;